Painting & Drawing blog:

-As I’ve mentioned the history of art is liberally sprinkled with cats – you constantly find them sitting on the laps of ladies and children in portraits, prowling round the fish in still lives and sitting under kitchen tables in genre paintings.
+The history of art is liberally sprinkled with cats – you find them sitting smugly on the laps of the subjects of portrait paintings, prowling round the fish bowls in still lives and stalking mice under kitchen tables in genre paintings.
 I’m not doing a general round up here however but am looking for really well-executed paintings and drawings to learn from when creating cat portraits, and these can be a little harder to find.

 A Cat Curled Up, Sleeping, Édouard Manet, 1861, © Met Museum, NY, Bequest of Clifford A. Furst